top of page

 The Myth of Mandatory Cheer

-Holiday culture loves a good highlight reel—perfect families, cozy gatherings, picture-worthy moments.
+Holiday culture loves a good highlight reel—perfect families, cozy gatherings, and picture-worthy moments.
 But real life is far more complicated.
 Many people are navigating:

 • Loss or estranged relationships